Reveal-Energy-Services/orchid-python-api/README-dev.md

 ## Publish to PyPI

+**Before** publishing to PyPI, ensure that:

+- All outstanding PR's have been completed.
+- You have merged all changes to the `develop` branch
+- You have changed your current branch to the `develop` branch

 You will most likely need to configure the API token for PyPI.

 To generate an API token, complete the steps described at [PyPI help](https://pypi.org/help/#apitoken).